jlengrand/jlengrand.github.io/_posts/2018-07-11-open-offices-are-evil.markdown

 comments: []
 ---

-Until I joined ING last year, I was convinced that Open Floor Plans were brilliant.
+Until I joined a large company last year, I was convinced that Open Floor Plans were brilliant.
 Easier communication, Saving space, Team culture, ...
 But over the last year, I have grown to **hate them** with passion.

 My experience of Open Offices until last year was like this :